1QiGuo/Long-read-sequencing/README.md

 ### Workflow
 ![RAGE workflow](longread-singlecell-workflow.png)
-1.To cDNA library, short-read sequencing for 3’ expression profiling.
+1.Droplet-based scRNA-Seq is used to generate an initial barcoded cDNA library

-2.Targeted capture by hybridisation capture and then long-read sequencing.
+2.Targeted capture by hybridisation followed by long-read sequencing and then fragmentation as well as short-read sequencing for 3’ expression profiling.

 3.Matching cell barcodes obtained from long-read sequencing with cell barcodes obtained from short-read.